Alfresco/alfresco-ansible-deployment/docs/search-services-deployment-guide.md

 ## Using the Search replication playbook

-Assuming the example playbook above, the command bellow will deploy replicated Search service platform on 3 hosts, the first of which will be used as the master (and is reachable by other hosts on the IP 192.168.0.56), and this same host will be tracking the repo located at 192.168.0.138.
+Assuming the example playbook above, the command below will deploy replicated Search service platform on 3 hosts, the first of which will be used as the master (and is reachable by other hosts on the IP 192.168.0.56), and this same host will be tracking the repo located at 192.168.0.138.